 Are children welcome?

 Absolutely!
 Children and young people are welcome in the worship service.
-During the Children’s Chat, the minister spends a few minutes with our children talking about God and faith issues.
+During the Children’s Chat, the pastor spends a few minutes with our children talking about God and faith issues.

 On Sundays, the children (grades K-3) are invited to go with our teachers to Children’s Church after the Children’s Chat.
 We have nursery facilities for children under 5 on Sundays as well.
 Bethlehem has a written child protection policy, available for your review.

 If your child stays with you during worship, there are children's activity bags available at each door, or you can ask an usher for help.
 We also have a cry room off of the sanctuary for parents who might need a quiet place to comfort their children and still hear the worship service.